ciernialab/Alder-ChIPseq-Tutorial/README.md

 This simple workflow uses the venn.txt output from HOMER's mergePeaks command to visualize the overlaps between different sets of peaks (such as .bed files from a ChIP-Seq experiment), using the UpSetR package for R version 3.3.0.

+If you don't have UpSetR installed, you'll need to install it onto the server using the following commands:

+	module load R
+	R
+	install.packages("UpSetR") #install the package

+	#If it asks you to pick a mirror, it doesn't really matter.
+	#Try to pick one close (maybe a Canadian or USA one?) and enter the number

+	q() #quit R

 In this example, the venn.txt file would have been created by using a HOMER command such as this:

 	mergePeaks homer_regions/HomerpeaksGosselin_H3K27ac_WT.bed homer_regions/HomerpeaksGosselin_H3K27ac_HDAC1_2KO.bed homer_regions/HomerpeaksWendlen_H3K27ac_WT.bed homer_regions/HomerpeaksWendlen_H3K27ac_HDAC1_2KO.bed -prefix mergepeaks -venn homer_regions/venn.H3K27ac.txt -matrix homer_regions/matrix.H3K27ac.txt